Gerelen/NewSeniorProject/README.md

 # Special Thanks

-I would like to thank [Sentdex](https://youtube.com/user/sentdex) for making a tutorial on CARLA.
+I would also like to thanks [Sentdex](https://youtube.com/user/sentdex) for making a tutorial on CARLA.
 His tutorial was very useful in the making of this project.